Skip to content

 The Options Tab

 This tab allows users to change firmware options without reflashing their devices.
-It also allows the import and export of the Configuration from one device to another, useful for setting up backup equipments.
+It also allows the import and export of the Configuration from one device to another, useful for setting up backup equipment.

 Options common to both Receivers and TX Modules: